uviclibraries/nvivo/activities-mac.md

     <img src="images\mac instructions\new-node-coding.png" alt="menu for coding at new node" style="width:720px;">

-    - **Coding at an existing node:** The speaker from Vietnam also talks about increasing temperatures.
+    - **Coding at an existing code:** The speaker from Vietnam also talks about increasing temperatures.
 Ctrl-click the highlighted text, select **Code Selection** and then **To Existing Codes and Cases** and select "increasing temperature"

     <button onclick="toggle('gif3')"> Show / Hide Animation </button>
     <div id="gif3">
     <img src="images\mac instructions\old-node-coding.gif" alt="coding at existing node" style="width:720px;">
     </div>

     - You can code the same pieces of text as multiple themes.
 In this same text we coded as "increasing temperature" from the Australian speaker, they also mention coral bleaching.
-Create a new node for this topic and recode this sentence
+Create a new code for this topic and recode this sentence

     <button onclick="toggle('gif4')"> Show / Hide Animation </button>
     <div id="gif4">